-This method has been recognised by the OIE as the only sustainable method in its Guidelines on stray dog population control.
+This method has been recognised by the OIE (World Animal Health Organisation) as a sustainable method in its Guidelines on stray dog population control.

 Particularly in Europe, the no-kill strategy provides the only sustainable solution to control and manage the stray dog population.
 This approach is a combination of measures such as:

 · Veterinarian prevention including vaccination

 · Educational measures for citizens

 This package of measures should be fixed in an agreement between NGOs and municipalities (as a public-private partnership).

 Please find below some examples of the results of the CNR approach:

 These are selected examples of locations where the Catch, Neuter and Release approach has been established and has provided fruitful results:

 – Sofia, 2014: Stray dogs in Sofia – Presentation by Maria Boyadjiyska, Deputy mayor of Sofia, Bulgaria